testfairy/docs/docs/051_Platforms/01_Ionic.md

 ### Ionic 2

-With Ionic 2, after adding the plugin to your project, you must first declare the TestFairy SDK in your declaraion file in `src/declarations.d.ts` by adding the line
+With Ionic 2, after adding the plugin to your project, you must first declare the TestFairy SDK in your declaration file in `src/declarations.d.ts` by adding the line

 ```
 declare var TestFairy:any;